 On Nov.
 17, 2022, the BOCC authorized $1 million investment of HOME Funds for Prairiebrook Townhomes.
 Sixty of the 76 units will be low income.
 This is a Low Income Housing Tax Credit project.

-On May 26, 2021, the BOCC authorized a $1 million loan to partially finance the construction of a new affordable housing apartment complex in Shawnee.
+On May 26, 2022, the BOCC authorized a $1 million loan to partially finance the construction of Hedge Lane Apartments, an affordable housing apartment complex in Shawnee.
 This was the first time Johnson County Government has provided funding for this type of project.

 In April 2020, the BOCC accepted an allocation of $116,311,033 in CARES Act funds.
 One component of the framework of the county’s allocation of those federal dollars included investing 30% to community reinvestment in five BOCC-approved areas, one of which was Housing.
 As part of that spending plan, Johnson County: